Juul Lawsuit Lawyers for Lung Injury & Addiction

 While other Juul vaping lawyers’ criteria may vary, we are currently interested in evaluating your case if you were under the age of 18 when you started vaping and became addicted to nicotine prior to November of 2018 due to use of vaping products and/or suffered popcorn lung or any other serious lung injury or death associated with vaping that started under the age of 18.

-If you have been injured by vaping products, you may have the right to recover for medical care, treatment for addiction, pain, suffering, mental anguish and other damages occasioned by the use of vaping products.
-Call 1-800-298-0111 today to be connected with someone for a free consultation.
+If you were mislead and have been injured by vaping products, you may have the right to recover for medical care, treatment for addiction, pain, suffering, mental anguish and other damages occasioned by the use of vaping products.
+Call (713) 932-0777 today to be connected with a Juul vape injury lawyer for a free consultation.